 The first 15kg was spread over 14 months, with the last ten being blitzed off in the final 4 months before his photoshoot.

 On the surface level, you may wonder why he took so long to lose the first 15kg.
 But there were some very good reasons and benefits of doing so.

 If you think back to Suraj’s ‘why’, this was never truly about the physical.
 It was about a journey of self-improvement, and using the physical as a vehicle to help him achieve this.

-Through the habits of structured training sessions, meal prepping, steps and everything else that comes with a transformation, Suraj was shifting his focus completely internally.
-He was building habits, laying new foundations, a becoming a much stronger version of himself – mentally and physically.
+Through the habits of structured training sessions, meal prepping, steps and everything else that comes with a transformation, Suraj was shifting his focus y internally.
+He was building habits, laying new foundations, becoming a much stronger version of himself – mentally and physically.

 During this, he wanted to make it a real lifestyle, not a flash in the pan.
 Which is why despite travelling 13 times in a period of 12 months, and even having the agony of having his appendix removed, he was never thrown too far off track.

 His extended ‘Clean the Palate’ phase meant he was able to build such robust systems in place that he’d always be striding an inch forward every couple of weeks, while knowing if life got in the way, or he was thrown out of routine, he wouldn’t be taken off track (which we’ll explain further in his ‘next plan’ section later).

 This comparison picture was taken one year into Suraj’s journey, at a point he was around 10-15kg down.

 By taking his time, he was able to build a substantial amount of muscle mass that very few achieve when they embark on fast fat loss transformations.
 You only need to compare his chest, arms, and shoulder development in the before/after pictures to see this!